avaleske/SharkEyes/README.md

   - or `git clone https://github.com/avaleske/SharkEyes.git` for http.
 - Finally, create a `media/` directory at the same level as your project directory.
 For the example directory structure listed above, it'd be at `~/code/sharkeyes/media/`, since the repo you just cloned is at `~/code/sharkeyes/SharkEyesCore/`.
 #####Bringing the virtual machine online:
-- While you at this point you can just run `vagrant up`  to download and configure the centos box, it's recommended to first download the base box manually.
+- While at this point you can just run `vagrant up`  to download and configure the centos box, it's recommended to first download the base box manually.
   - To download box base manually, you can do `vagrant box add centos65 https://github.com/2creatives/vagrant-centos/releases/download/v6.5.3/centos65-x86_64-20140116.box`
   - Then do `vagrant up` to bring the box online.
 You'll need to be in or below the directory where the vagrantfile is located.
 With our running example, you'd need to be in `~/code/sharkeyes/SharkEyesCore/`.
   - You should now be able to run `vagrant ssh` from inside the project directory and automatically ssh into the virtual machine.
 To suspend or shutdown the vm, use `vagrant suspend` or `vagrant halt`, respectively.
 To bring your VM online, it's always `vagrant up`.